-ESPN report: Falcons could be a trading partner with Seahawks for Michael Bennett
+Report: Falcons could be a trading partner with Seahawks for Michael Bennett

 But even an added pick or two on the third day (rounds 4-7) would give Seattle some ammo to potentially trade up into the second day (rounds two and three).
 Seattle general manager John Schneider said last week at the NFL Combine the team wants to acquire some picks in the second and third rounds after having traded its own away in the Sheldon Richardson and Duane Brown trades.

-As the ESPN story notes, Atlanta is an obvious potential fit for Bennett since the Falcon’s head coach is Dan Quinn, who was Seattle’s defensive coordinator in 2013 and 2014 — Bennett returned to Seattle as a free agent in 2013 and has been with the Seahawks the last five seasons — and runs a similar defense in Atlanta.
+As the ESPN story notes, Atlanta is an obvious potential fit for Bennett since the Falcons’ head coach is Dan Quinn, who was Seattle’s defensive coordinator in 2013 and 2014 — Bennett returned to Seattle as a free agent in 2013 and has been with the Seahawks the last five seasons — and runs a similar defense in Atlanta.

 The ESPN story also notes that Bennett’s agent, Doug Hendrickson, also represents Atlanta general manager Thomas Dimitroff, which might ease any Atlanta worries about whether they might be able to restructure Bennett’s contract down the road.